-Bill Pay is a free online and mobile service that allows you to quickly and securely pay your utilities, credit cards, and other bills as well as track your payments.
+Bill Pay is a free service in online and mobile banking* that allows you to quickly and securely pay your utilities, credit cards, and other bills as well as track your payments.
 You can schedule exactly when you need your payments sent.
 You can also choose whether to make a one-time or a recurring payment.
 It’s convenient and good for the environment!

 To sign up, log in to online banking, choose Bill Payment from the top tab and follow instructions to register.